Boyd K. and Donna S. Packer Center for Family and Community Education (Packer Center)

 - Create an awareness of cognitive, social, emotional, and cultural issues within the community.

 - Integrate the insights and strengths of the various programs within the Center.

-- Provide on-going opportunities for social analysis and educational reflection.
+- Provide on-going opportunities for educational reflection.

 - Provide educational and reflective projects that further the Centers mission.

 - Foster and encourage collaborative community-based programs.